ucsf-wynton/wynton-website-hpc/docs/howto/group-quota.md

 You can also request to create a subgroup to manage the quota for phi only data storage, group_name-phi for example, and it could be allocated as part of the parent quota.

-## Adjust membership of groups and subgroups
+### To adjust the membership of a delegated group

-Delegated responsible parties are able to adjust the memberships of groups.
+Delegated responsible parties are able to adjust the memberships of their delegated groups.

 Request the delegation of group ownership from [{{ site.cluster.email_support }}](mailto::{{ site.cluster.email_support }}).

-Once you are the delegated "owner", you will be able to adjust group membership of your delegated group.
+Once you are the delegated "owner" of the group, you will be able to adjust the group membership of your delegated group.

 1. Go to [CGL Unix Group Maintenance](https://www.cgl.ucsf.edu/admin/unixGroupMaint.py)
 2. Get the group